jaron summers (c) 2015

-My friend, Martha Stewart, invited me go shopping with her.
+My friend, Martha Stew, invited me go shopping with her.
 As readers will recall, it was Martha who taught me how to make her world famous pasta sauce.

 As we drove to the market, I asked Martha why it was that my sauce never seemed to taste as good as hers.